HugoDemaret/Bridge_2018_ProgEtoile/README.md

+#THIS is a repost of a former repository.
+Link to the original repository: https://github.com/PatateDu609/Bridge

 # Bridge
 # This file and those that follow are open source.
 # Program written by: Laure-Anne Barel, Ghali Boucetta, Hugo Demaret.